 A good rule of thumb is to think long and hard before allowing any employee beyond your CEO, and possibly CTO or Head of Product Development, to see the main stage.
 While many companies may feel reflexively uncomfortable ceding some of the spotlight to outside parties, this actually goes a long way towards building authority and trust.
 If audiences want the sales pitch, they know where to go.

 Picking a strategic partner for executing your corporate event is a pivotal driver of success or failure.
 Here, too, going with a bigger firm may not mean receiving a better result.
 Big-box agencies may be low on flexibility or unable to customize a strategy that fits within your budget and brand needs.
 At the same time, a smaller event company may not cast a large enough vision for your companies trajectory and what it needs to communicate to attendees and the general public.

-When you run the numbers, take into account your company’s unique position and the impact you hope to make with this event.
-No two organizations are quite the same, so figuring out what type of corporate gathering suits your objectives, positioning and personality can lead to the ideal fit – big, small or just right.
+When you run the numbers, take into account your company’s unique position and the event impact.
+Figuring out what type of corporate gathering suits your objectives, positioning, and personality can lead to the ideal fit – big, small, or just right.